shweta-sr/EmailTicketing/README.md

  b.
 Keep names in column A, e-mail addresses in column B and the formula for file path and name in column T (although, if you wish, you can change the *names* of the columns).
  c.
 Clear away Indus' columns and place your own column names and data.
 3. Go back to the Word document and run the macro MergeDocs.
+4. It will prompt you for the location of the Excel file.
+Navigate to the Excel file and choose it.

 This should create your tickets.